-- 2. Office Hours: Mondays/Wednesdays Period 6; Thursdays Period 4 - 3.
+- 2. Office Hours: Wednesdays/Fridays 11:30 am-12:30 pm, and by appointment - 3.
 Course Objectives/Goals:

 Roman history is riddled with conspiracies.
 So are our newsfeeds and the pages of the New York Times.
 In this class, we will develop a method for understanding conspiracies and conspiracy theories.
 First we will examine conspiracy theory as a mode of discourse, a way of approaching the world, and a response to political life.
 Then we will apply our theories to individual test cases from ancient Roman history: the Catilinarian conspiracy, the Bacchanalian affair, the Pisonian conspiracy, and conspiracies in Ancient Athens.
 The course concludes with an examination of the assassination of Julius Caesar.